rickabrac/JavaSpiderBot/README.md

 ## Synopsis

-Single domain web crawler in Java by Rick Tyler.
+Multi-threaded single domain web crawler in Java by Rick Tyler.

 ## Description

 This crawler uses a breadth-first strategy to search an entire website, subdomains included.
+It honors the Crawl-delay setting in /robots.txt and prevents loading of disallowed pages.

 ## System Requirements